ShawnO86/National_News_Weather/README.md

 # National_Weather

-Weather web app built using Node.js, Express.js, Vue.js, CSS and bundled using Vite.
+Weather web app built using Javascript and frameworks Node.js, Express.js, and Vue.js.
+Styling is with vanilla CSS, and the application is bundled using Vite.

 Users can search for any location in the US by entering a city name and state or a ZIP code.
-The app will retrieve the weather data for the specified location and display it on the interface.
+The express server will retrieve the weather data from the external APIs weather.gov, airnow.gov, and geonames.org for the specified location and send it to the front-end to display on the interface.

-Weather information for the entered location includes temperature, humidity, wind speed/direction, rain chance, dewpoint, sunrise/sunset times, weather conditions (e.g., sunny, cloudy, rainy), weather alerts, and current air quality in 7-day forecast, current conditions, and a hourly forecast of the next 48 hours.
+Weather information for the entered location includes temperature, humidity, wind speed/direction, rain chance, dewpoint, sunrise/sunset times, weather conditions (e.g., sunny, cloudy, rainy), weather alerts, and current air quality in 7-day forecast, current conditions, and an hourly forecast of the next 48 hours.

-The app is designed to be responsive, adapting to different screen sizes and devices.
+The app is also designed to be responsive, adapting to different screen sizes and devices.

 ## Technologies Used